Rural setting, or city living - the choice is yours...

 Below are some links that you may find of interest.

-If you would like to know more about working in the Highlands, or can't seem to locate an advertised position that is right for you, send your details (including your CV) to Jackie.firstname.lastname@example.org and we will be in contact with you as soon as possible.
+If you would like to know more about working in the Highlands, or can't seem to locate an advertised position that is right for you, please complete the form directly below and we will be in contact with you as soon as possible.